Romney: US potentially leaving Americans and Afghan allies in Afghanistan after withdrawal 'a moral stain' - Local News 8

 The comments from the senator come as concern mounts over the US’ frantic exit from Afghanistan as the withdrawal deadline nears.
 While President Joe Biden said last week that he’s keeping the deadline, which was established during the Trump administration, lawmakers from both parties have said they pressed Biden administration officials to extend it, to give the military more time to carry out evacuations.

-According to a State Department spokesperson on Saturday, about 350 Americans were still looking to leave Afghanistan.
-These individuals were currently the only Americans the State Department could confirm were still in the country and seeking to leave, the department said, and it believes some of them are nearly out or already out.
+Roughly 250 Americans who are attempting to leave Afghanistan remain in the country, according to new figures from a State Department spokesperson on Sunday.
+Approximately 50 evacuations have taken place in the last day, bringing the total number of American citizens evacuated to 5,500.

+“Our team on the ground continues to coordinate assistance around the clock for this group, while taking the current security situation into account,” the State Department spokesperson said in a statement.

-About 5,400 Americans have been evacuated since August 14, the Defense Department said Saturday, while the US has evacuated or facilitated the evacuation of about 111,900 people overall since that date, according to a White House official.
+The US has evacuated or facilitated the evacuation of about 111,900 people overall since August 14, according to a White House official.

+Democratic Rep. Seth Moulton of Massachusetts, who along with GOP Rep. Peter Meijer of Michigan took an unauthorized trip to Afghanistan last week to see the evacuation situation, told Tapper later on “State of the Union” that the process isn’t going as smoothly as the White House describes it.

+“One of the things we learned on the ground there is that one of the biggest burdens on the troops are all these haphazard requests coming in from members of Congress and members of the administration in not — in no sort of organized way,” said Moulton.

 The-CNN-Wire